-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 FLORIDA DEPARTMENT OF ELDER AFFAIRS

-- Secretary Prudom participated in the AARP Tele-town Hall Conference Call to address initiatives currently being utilized to address social isolation in seniors.

-- DOEA reviewed the launches and expansion of the Department’s Meal Initiative and partnership with the Florida Restaurant and Lodging Association for several Area Agencies on Aging including mealsoflove.org, and Dining Out at Home.
+- Pursuant to Executive Order 20-52 issued by Governor DeSantis, the Department of Elder Affairs (DOEA) issued Emergency Order 20-01on March 31 pertaining to in-person guardian visitation requirements where COVID-19 response and mitigation measures prevent such visits.

+- DOEA issued guidance for Emergency Order 20-01 on March 31 for Public and Professional Guardians to remain in compliance with Florida Statute 744.361(14).

-- DOEA provided technical assistance to Area Agencies on Aging regarding meals, billing, data entry, shopping assistance, telephone reassurance, health and wellness programs, and the elder helpline.
+- DOEA continues to provide technical assistance to Area Agencies on Aging (AAA) regarding meals, billing, data entry, shopping assistance, telephone reassurance, health and wellness programs, and the elder helpline.

-- DOEA worked with Memory Disorder Clinics (MDC)s to continue expanding the provision of telehealth services, virtual training opportunities, and online caregiver support groups.

 - Find more information on DOEA’s COVID-19 response here.